grace-notes/website/contents/topics/life-of-christ.md

 (f) There before the Great White Throne will be arrayed all the people of the world.

-· Old Testament Gentile believers will be there.
+&bull; Old Testament Gentile believers will be there.

-· Unbelievers from the incarnation generation will be there.
+&bull; Unbelievers from the incarnation generation will be there.

-· And the Assyrian believers of Jonah’s time will stand again, looking proudly toward their savior Jesus Christ.
+&bull; And the Assyrian believers of Jonah’s time will stand again, looking proudly toward their savior Jesus Christ.

 (5) And think about what Jesus Christ gave them.